 Doctoral Candidacy Review

 Doctoral students who have Advanced to Candidacy will be able to complete their Doctoral Candidacy Review (formerly known as the Academic Progress Report) online through Campus Solutions the graduate student information system.
-(This online form replaces a paper form authorized by the Graduate Council for department use).
+(This eform replaces the GLOW DCR preciously in use).

 The Doctoral Candidacy Review, to be completed on an annual basis, is designed to assist doctoral students and their dissertation chair to stay on track with advising and other supportive activities to help facilitate the completion of doctoral work in a timely manner.